ssu-humane/K-HATERS/README.md

 This repository introduces K-HATERS, the largest hate speech detection corpus in Korean, shared along with our EMNLP'23 findings paper.

 ## Dataset distribution

+We provide the split data of 172,158/10,000/10,000 for training, validation, and test purposes, ensuring the label distribution is maintained.

 ![label_distribution](https://github.com/ssu-humane/K-HATERS/assets/76468616/d08aa6df-923c-4fcf-88ae-c322d39acbed)<br>
-- We split the dataset of 192,158 samples into 172,158/10,000/10,000 for training, validation, and test purposes, ensuring the transformed label distribution is maintained.

 ## How to use the dataset
 The dataset is available through the HuggingFace Hub.